 Print Raw Data bypassing the Windows Print Driver

 RPM passes raw information from the UNIX system to the PC print queue bypassing the Windows print driver.
 RPM processes print data without modification as if the printer were connected directly to the host system through a parallel or serial connection.
-This queue type supports the advanced queue features such as transforming data, adding and appending bytes or file, etc.
+This print action supports the advanced queue features such as transforming data, adding and appending bytes or a file, etc.

 UNIX Printing Is Easy with RPM